The Queenan Law Firm

 Dallas Divorce Attorneys

-At the Queenan Law Firm, we tenaciously pursue every case we handle.
+At the Queenan Law Firm, our Dallas divorce attorneys tenaciously pursue every case.
 Regardless of whether you come to us for assistance with a divorce, a custody dispute, a conflict over property distribution, or you simply have questions about what to include in your prenuptial agreement, we will educate you about your responsibilities while advocating for your rights to the fullest extent possible.
 If contention exists between you and your spouse, we aim to use our litigation skills to resolve the dispute in your best interest and that of your children.

 What are the Grounds for a Divorce in Texas?